 Three things are eternal; God, His Word and people.
 We cherish our people and wouldn’t work so hard if it weren’t for them.

-Kristin and I have 7 children ranging in age from 16 to 3 that we are aiming to train up in the way that they should go.
+Kristin and I have 7 children ranging in age from 21 to 8 that we are aiming to train up in the way that they should go.
 Homeschooling is a major part of their discipleship.
 Helping with the cattle is also an area of training.
 We don’t know what we would do without them.
 Even the youngest loves to go check on the cows with Daddy (thinking she will get a sucker for her efforts probably helps).
-David Ellis is our only full-time hired help and works a LOT of hours to get things done.
-Clyde Mattson is our A.I. technician.
-He has a very busy two weeks during the beginning of August.
+David Ellis and Daymian Kimberly are our only full-time hired help and work a LOT of hours to get things done.
 Our parents and part-time employees also help us get a lot done.
 It takes a lot of hands to accomplish the work we complete each year and we are grateful for God’s provision in that area.

 Everyone in the cow-calf business should evaluate whether or not their herd is becoming more and more like what they want to have.
 If it isn’t, where can you find genetics to get you there?